 Moving into another home is often full of stress, frustration and a lot of work.
-You finished all packing up, moving, unpacking and settling.
+You finished packing up, moving, unpacking and settling.
 You have done the hard and exhausting relocation task.
 Now you deserve to have one great housewarming party!
 Gather your friends, family and your new neighbours for celebration.

 If you are wondering how to start it and what to do – just follow our 7 golden tips:

 1. The Guests

 Decide who you want in your party.
 You may want to invite just your closest friends and your family or go the other way, inviting your colleagues and new neighbours too.
 Don't forget - the housewarming party is the best way to meet your new neighbours and relief the moving anxiety.

 2. The Invitations

 Pick a date for the party and create an invitation.
 You don't need a fancy one, just make some with your home printer.
 You can save up some money doubling up as your Change of Address cards too.
 If you'll have your neighbours at the party – you can drop the invitations under the floor or giving them by yourself.

 3. The Party Theme

-Don't think too much for a party theme, as you already have one - “Housewarming Party”.
+Don't think too much about a party theme, as you already have one - “Housewarming Party”.
 You don't need any decorations or special preparations for this one.
 It gets better – it's ok if some of your stuff is still packed in the boxes – your guests are expecting that.

 4. The Food